A Personalised Formal Verification Framework for Monitoring Activities of Daily Living of Older Adults Living Independently in Their Homes: Experiments, Results and Analysis

 The two physical properties specified for the layout of participant A were evaluated throughout the day from $7\text{:}00$AM to $8\text{:}00$PM.
 Property{~}\ref{prop:physi-constraint1} held throughout the day.
 Property{~}\ref{prop:physi-constraint3}, related to motion in the kitchen, was occasionally violated.
 The violations occurred when the participant entered the kitchen and opened the bin.
 We believe that these occasional violations occurred because motion near the bin was not properly captured by the motion sensor in the kitchen.

-For participant B, we evaluated the property that the medication dispenser was accessed while the participant moved between the kitchen and the lounge between $7\text{:}00$ and $9\text{:}00$.
+For participant B, we evaluated whether the scheduled medication intake (see Property{~}\ref{prop:pLTL-example3}) occurred while the participant moved between the kitchen and the lounge between $7\text{:}00$ and $9\text{:}00$.
 Table{~}\ref{tab:ResultsMedicine} shows the dates and time intervals for which the property was satisfied.
 The property was not satisfied on Friday November $22^{nd}$; participant B entered the lounge, a necessary step to reach the medication, only after $9\text{:}50$AM.
-While some ADLs allow for flexibility in when they occur, the intake of medication is a more rigid activity.
-A deviation in this activity potentially implies a health safety risk.
+While some ADLs allow for flexibility in when they occur, scheduled medication intake is a more rigid requirement.
+A deviation in this activity could indicate a health safety risk.